 As it turns out, the reality of DMLS is slightly different than those early assumptions.
 No “Star Trek”-like replicators here, but rather a process that complements traditional machining.
 DMLS produces fully dense metal parts directly from CAD models, often with an accuracy and surface finish that allows a part to go directly into service.
 Most important, if you have a highly complex part that is impossible to machine, DMLS may be the answer.

-Like other laser-based 3D printing, or additive manufacturing, processes, DMLS builds parts from the bottom up.
+Like other laser-based additive manufacturing processes, DMLS builds parts from the bottom up.
 It uses an ytterbium laser to melt and fuse microscopic grains of metal powder into most any shape imaginable, provided it fits in a build chamber roughly the size of a microwave oven.

-Let’s say that you just uploaded a 3D CAD model of your part design to protolabs.com.
+Let’s say that you just uploaded a 3D CAD model of your part design to protolabs.co.uk.
 This could be anything from the next greatest fishing boat propeller to an air intake for an Indy car.
-Protolabs’ 3D printing technicians can turn that electronic dream into a physical reality in a few, relatively quick, steps:
+Protolabs’ additive technicians can turn that electronic dream into a physical reality in a few, relatively quick, steps:

 - The CAD model is digitally sliced into paper-thin layers, and any needed support structures are designed in to aid in the laser sintering process.
 The file is then uploaded to one of our DMLS machines.

-- The powder bed is filled with one of five high-strength alloys: aluminum, stainless steel, titanium, cobalt chrome, or Inconel.
+- The powder bed is filled with one of four high-strength alloys: aluminium, stainless steel, maraging steel and titanium.
 A thin layer of the material selected is then distributed across the build platform.